Instructions for Authors

 Permissions.
 If your article incorporates lengthy quotations, photographs, illustrations, or other substantive content from previously published work, you will need to (a) send us a copy of the publisher's and/or author's written permission when you submit your article and (b) include an acknowledgment or credit in the appropriate place in the article.
 Authors are responsible for paying any permission fees required by the copyright owner.

 OPEN ACCESS PUBLICATION OPTION

-Upon final acceptance, authors may choose open access (OA) publication of their work by paying a fee.
-We are working with SAGE to determine the lowest possible fee that supports our financial model.
+Upon final acceptance, authors may choose open access (OA) publication of their work by paying a fee of $1,500.
 OA papers are made available free of charge as soon as they are published online.
-If you work is accepted and you wish to opt for OA publication through SAGE Choice, please contact HFES Managing Editor Cameron Wile, 310/394-1811.
+If you work is accepted and you wish to opt for OA publication, please contact HFES Senior Production Editor Steve Stafford, 310/394-1811.